Code-Institute-Submissions/ms1-gym/README.md

 - [x] **Buttons**
     - All buttons are styled in the way to provide consistency across the page.

-- [x] **Decorative elements**
-    - Custom created decorative styling backgrounds are used across all pages providing users with a consistent and unique webpage browsing experience.

 - [x] **Responsiveness**
-    - All Pages are responsive and provide the same functionality regardless of the viewport size.
+    - All Pages are responsive on different viewport size.

 - [x] **Footer**
     - Footer has been designed to be at the bottom of the page, regardless of the amount of content.
 This aids the overall user experience.
-    - All content has been spaced out and aligned to the left.
+    - All content has been spaced out and aligned to the center.
     - Follow Us have social links and when hovered over, it changed the color.
-    - Address have the address details with phone no. and e-mail address.
+    - Address have the address details with phone no. and E-mail address.
-    - Opening Hours have the details of time.
+    - Opening Hours have the details of time and day.

 ### Specific to Pages
 - [x] **Landing Page**
     - This page has header, footer and a hero image in background.
-The header has navigation bar and footer has contact, address and social links.The image brings the user's attention to the heading and inviting the user to explore the website.
+The header has navigation bar and footer has contact, schedule time and social links.The image brings the user's attention and inviting the user to explore the website.

 - [x] **About Us**
     - The information of the gym to let the user know what the services gym provides.

-- [x] **Train**
-    - This page uses grid system to display the information of different training.

-- [x] **Prices**
+- [x] **Membership**
-    - This page uses grid system to display the information of prices of different training.
+    - This page uses cards and grid system to display the information of offers and membership of different training.

 - [x] **Gallery**
     - This page display images of gym.